Team1100/FRCRasPiVisionApp/README.md

 7. Learn how to navigate a linux terminal
     1. Follow [this tutorial](https://linuxsurvival.com/) to learn how to use Linux
 8. Make sure the system clock is up to date
     1. Type `date` into the pi or Git Bash to read out what the system thinks is the current date and time.
-If it's correct, you can skip to step 9.
-If it is incorrect, continue to step 8.
+If it's correct, you can skip to step 10.
+If it is incorrect, continue to step 9.
 9. Update the system clock
-    1. Type these instructions (insert the correct date for step 3.
-"Year-Month-Day Hour:Minute:Second").
+    1. Type these instructions (insert the correct date for step C. "Year-Month-Day Hour:Minute:Second").
         1. `sudo bash`
         2. `timedatectl set-timezone America/New_York`
         3. `timedatectl set-time "2023-01-03 16:27:00"`